 To enable Private Connect, the customer must first establish connectivity to the Exoscale data center via a VPN, MPLS, or other means.
 Then Private Connect is enabled, and the customer network is connected to the private network on Exoscale.

-Private Connect, VPN and MPLS are explained in greater detail in the Cloud Architecture Handbook.
+Private Connect, VPN, and MPLS are explained in greater detail in the Cloud Architecture Handbook.

 Exoscale Compute pricing is made up of three components: compute, storage, and bandwidth.

 Compute instances are only charged when the machine is running.
-When a machine is stopped, but not destroyed, then there are no charges.
+When a machine is stopped but not destroyed, then there are no charges.
 The website states the prices in hourly increments, but the amount is prorated to the second, so if you run a machine for exactly half an hour, only half of the hourly price is charged.

 Storage is charged while a machine exists, no matter if it is running or not.
 The website states the prices in hourly increments for one GB of storage, but the amount is prorated to the second, so if you run a machine for exactly half an hour, only half of the hourly price is charged.

-The same pricing applies for snapshots.
+The exact pricing applies for snapshots.